gregjw/poke/README.md

   document.querySelector('#app')
 );
 ```

+#### Sets

+To specify which set you want to use, just pass along the sets name in the `set` prop.
+You can contribute your own sets, Poke currently has 2 available sets:

+`vanilla` - The basic Poke styling
+`medium` - Mimicking the Medium.com button set

+#### States

 Poke relies on you passing an appropriate keyword into the `state` prop.
 These keywords affects what type of button you get from the set: